eunomia-bpf/bpf-developer-tutorial/src/10-hardirqs/README_en.md

-# eBPF Tutorial by Example 10: Capturing Interrupt Events Using hardirqs or softirqs
+# eBPF Tutorial by Example 10: Capturing Interrupts with hardirqs or softirqs

 eBPF (Extended Berkeley Packet Filter) is a powerful network and performance analysis tool on the Linux kernel.
 It allows developers to dynamically load, update, and run user-defined code at runtime in the kernel.